UK Renewable Energy Sector Powers to Record 47% Share of Electricity Market, Report Shows

 However, there is a need to accelerate renewable adoption in heat and transport, where it represents only 9.4% and 6% of demand, respectively.
 Overall, renewables account for 15.5% of the UK's total energy consumption across power, heat, and transport.

-Employment in the renewables sector continues to rise, with jobs reaching nearly 143,000 in sectors such as solar and offshore wind.
-“Released today on Finance Day at COP29, REview 24…provides insights on the impressive progress by the sector,” noted Trevor Hutchings, Chief Executive of the REA.
+Employment in the renewables sector continues to rise, with jobs reaching nearly 143,000 in sectors such as and wind.
+“Released today on Day at COP29, REview 24…provides insights on the impressive progress by the sector,” noted Trevor Hutchings, Chief Executive of the REA.
 He emphasized the sector's economic impact and called for greater urgency to meet net-zero targets, aligning with recent statements by the Prime Minister.

 Energy Minister Michael Shanks echoed this sentiment, adding that the government's clean power mission is vital for long-term energy security and cost control.
 “Working hand in hand with our renewables industry, we've already secured a record-breaking 131 renewable projects in just four months,” Shanks said.